 Physics, B.S.

-Physics students have a strong interest in mathematics, computers and science, along with a desire to understand how the universe works.
+Training in physics leads to a broad-based understanding of natural phenomena, analytical and computer skills, experience with electronics and the operation of sophisticated equipment, an understanding of measurements and their limitations, and the ability to formulate and solve complex technical problems.
+Physics majors at SLU desire to understand the physical universe around them.
 They are interested in questions such as “Why do elementary particles behave the way they do?”
 “What is the nature of light?” or “How did the universe begin, and what will eventually happen to it?”
 Some physics students pursue double majors in mathematics, computer science or an engineering field.

 Curriculum Overview